2025 Board of Directors

 Pronouns: She/Her

-My favorite thing about San Diego is the diverse food, people, and experiences!
+My favorite thing about San Diego is the endless opportunities to get out and adventure!

 Alex Springberg, GFS Events